What do you want to learn?

-ShipBob is able to fulfill Amazon FBM orders (as well as your website orders).
-Below are some of the advantages that come with letting ShipBob handle your fulfillment.
+ShipBob is able to fulfil Amazon FBM orders (as well as your website orders).
+Below are some of the advantages that come with letting ShipBob handle your fulfilment.

-Note: If you utilize Amazon fulfillment today, we highly recommend diversifying your fulfillment options (e.g., use both FBA and FBM) to maximize sales.
+Note: If you utilise Amazon fulfilment today, we highly recommend diversifying your fulfilment options (e.g., use both FBA and FBM) to maximise sales.
 Learn why sellers have moved off of Amazon to ShipBob for FBM here.

-ShipBob has fulfillment centers throughout the world, and you get to choose which and how many locations you use for greater flexibility.
-When an order is placed, ShipBob automatically sends it to the fulfillment center closest to the customer.
+ShipBob has fulfilment centres throughout the world, and you get to choose which and how many locations you use for greater flexibility.
+When an order is placed, ShipBob automatically sends it to the fulfilment centre closest to the customer.
 This reduces shipping costs and allows for faster deliveries.

 “Storing inventory in different regions is key to reducing costs and transit times.
 Not only is this better for our customers but we also gain a 13% savings to our bottom line.
 We want to offer a custom experience for our customers and we can’t do that at a reasonable cost with Amazon.
 It’s also difficult to have remarketing capabilities.”